top of page

 Changes to Bike Setup

-The saddle height was adjusted down by 1 cm to enhance hip mobility and facilitate proper hamstring engagement.
-The saddle angle was also modified to open up the hips.
-Additionally, we shortened and raised the handlebar stem to alleviate stress on the lower back while maintaining a low front end.
-Finally, a shim was placed under the right cleat to improve symmetry between the left and right sit bones, as evidenced by the saddle pressure mapping retest.
+The saddle height was adjusted down by 10mm to enhance hip mobility and facilitate proper hamstring engagement.
+The saddle angle and for/aft position was also modified to open up the hips.
+Additionally, I extended and raised the handlebar stem to alleviate stress on the lower back.
+Finally.
+I then shortened the cranks from 172.5 to 165mm stopped her hip impingement at the top of the pedal stroke.
+A shim was placed under the right cleat to improve symmetry between the left and right sit bones, as evidenced by the saddle pressure mapping retest.

 Follow-up Appointment

 During the follow-up, the patient reported significant improvement.
 The hip pain had resolved following the bike setup changes.
-He also felt increased power from his right leg, allowing him to effectively drive his heel through the pedal stroke.
+She also felt increased power from his right leg, allowing her to effectively drive his heel through the pedal stroke.
 Notably, lower back pain was improving and appeared later in his rides.
-Furthermore, his right foot numbness had disappeared.
-He was able to utilize his core to maintain a neutral spine, reducing reliance on his leg muscles for stability.
+Furthermore, her right foot numbness had disappeared.
+She was able to utilize her core to maintain a neutral spine, reducing reliance on his leg muscles for stability.

 Review of Exercise Program

-Upon reviewing his exercise program, it was apparent that he made strides in maintaining a neutral spine.
-A core strength test and muscle flexibility assessments confirmed improvement in hip flexor flexibility.
+A core strength test and muscle flexibility assessments confirmed her under active right leg strength and abdominal strength had improved.
 This supports the idea that the targeted exercises are achieving their intended effect.
-However, there is still room for growth in his strength and conditioning journey, which we plan to reassess in three months.
+However, there is still room for improvement in her strength and conditioning , which we plan to reassess in three months time

-It will be interesting to see if he can avoid hip pain long term, particularly given the early signs of osteoarthritis.
-By managing the aggravating factors, he may be able to delay the predicted need for a total hip replacement.
+It will be interesting to see if she can avoid hip pain long term, particularly given the signs of developing arthritis.
+By managing the aggravating factors, she may be able to delay the predicted need for a total hip replacement.

 Conclusion

-The long-term strategy involves continued optimization of his bike fit alongside ongoing physiotherapy.
+The long-term strategy involves continued optimization of her bike fit alongside ongoing physiotherapy.
 As the osteoarthritis potentially worsens, his hip's range of motion may become restricted.
-In such scenarios, we may need to consider elevating his bike position, either on his current road bike or a new one with higher stack and more relaxed geometry.
+In such scenarios, we may need to consider shorter cranks and a more up right riding position, either on her current road bike or a new one with higher stack and more relaxed geometry.